canonical/kafka-operator/docs/explanation/e-hardening.md

 In the following we provide guidance on how to harden your deployment using:

 1. Operating System
-2. Kafka and ZooKeeper Security Upgrades
+2. Apache Kafka and Apache ZooKeeper Security Upgrades
 3. Encryption
 4. Authentication
 5. Monitoring and Auditing